kernbyte/XenonRecomp/README.md

 The FPU expects denormalized numbers to remain unmodified, while VMX instructions always flush them.
 This is managed by storing the current floating-point state in the CPU state struct and enabling or disabling denormal flushing as necessary before executing each instruction.

 Most VMX instructions are implemented using x86 intrinsics.
-Luckily, the number of AVX intrinsics used is relatively low, so adding support for other architectures using libraries like [SIMD Everywhere](https://github.com/simd-everywhere/simde) might be possible.
+Support for ARM64 is implemented using [SIMD Everywhere](https://github.com/simd-everywhere/simde).

 ### MMIO